orsinije/odm-dsi-docker/dsi-runtime/docs/advance.md

 ## Advanced usage of DSI on Docker

-## Deployment of a DSI solution from Docker
+## Deployment of a DSI solution from a Docker container

 It is possible to deploy a solution by using the `solutionManager` script from a DSI runtime container.
 It avoids the need to have an installation of DSI on the machine where the .ESA file is hosted.

 First, copy the .ESA file `mysol.esa` to a directory `/mylocaldropins`.

 Assuming a `docker-compose.yaml` file including `dsi-runtime` service exists in current directory, the solution can be deployed on `dsi.hostname` with:

 ```